 Research shows that treatment delivered through telehealth is as effective as in-person treatment.
 Furthermore, there may be unique advantages of having treatment delivered through teletherapy.
 These include the ability to conduct treatment where you face real challenges on a day-to-day basis, increased access to appropriate treatment, and choosing the provider of your choice.
 There are limited instances where I may recommend in-person services, but often it comes down to client preference.

 If you have questions about starting or wondering if to schedule an intake appointment, are not sure if this is the right fit, and this conversation needs more care and attention than a brief (5-10 minute) phone call, I offer a 45- or 60-minute consultation appointment (charged at the rate of the respective appointment).
 Whereas phone calls are limited in length and content (e.g., logistics of scheduling), if you are finding that you need to provide more detailed background information, then a consultation appointment is appropriate.
+Please note that these are not reimbursable by insurance.

 The consultation appointment is not a diagnostic evaluation, and is a great time to ask questions, get my initial impressions and recommendations, or figure out next steps to see if setting up an intake appointment makes sense.
 This is also a great option for pastors seeking professional advice on working with community members with anxiety or depression, or family members and loved ones inquiring on someone's behalf for recommendations and next steps.
 Inquire further through the contact page.